 About the Pre-Course Orientation

-Once your deposit has been received, and prior to attending an 8-week course, the teacher will contact you to arrange an orientation phone call.
+Once your deposit has been received, and prior to attending an 8-week course, the teacher will contact you to arrange an orientation phone or zoom call.
 The reason for this is to ensure you are informed about what to expect from participating in this course and to make sure this is a suitable time for you to attend this 8-week course.
-By the end of the conversation you can decide whether or not to proceed, together with the teacher.
-It is an intensive course and at times can be challenging, so it’s our ethical responsibility to set this time aside to link up and discuss this with you.
+By the end of the conversation the teacher will decide whether or not it is the right time for you to proceed.
+It is an intensive course and at times can be challenging, so it’s our ethical responsibility to set this time aside to discuss this with you.

-If you decide not to go ahead during this call, your deposit will be refunded in full.
+At the end of this call if you or the teacher decide that you will not be going ahead your deposit will be refunded in full.

 Click “Book Now” below to pay your €100 Deposit.